Places

 Shinsen·¥¥¥

 The best ceramics store in Tokyo.
-Tons of stunning pieces, great space, some antique stock too.
+Tons of unique pieces, great space, and some antique stock too.
+Worth a stop especially if you want a nicer gift.

 Skip It IfYou can't carry fragile things home.
 (Buy them anyway and pack carefully.)